Jeff Citty, Ed.D.

 Director, UF Innovation Academy

-Jeff Citty serves as the founding director for the Innovation Academy and has over fifteen years of experience in higher education in building programmatic solutions to help solve issues in higher education.
+Jeff Citty serves as the founding director for the Innovation Academy and has over twenty years of experience in higher education in building programmatic solutions to help solve issues in higher education.
 He received his Ed.D. in Higher Education Administration, focusing his dissertation on retaining engineering students through first year extended bridge programs.
 Dr. Citty provides vision, leadership and strategic direction in the development and attainment of the Innovation Academy priorities.
 As the founding director of the program he oversees all curricular and co-curricular aspects of the program as well as building the institutional infrastructure for the program.
 Dr. Citty teaches the Creativity in Context course and continues research in retention and advising.
 Before joining the Innovation Academy, Dr. Citty served as Assistant Director for Undergraduate Student Affairs at UF’s Herbert Wertheim College of Engineering and as the Program Director for the Engineering Freshman Transition Program (EFTP).
 In 2009, he was recognized by the National Academic Advising Association with an award for Outstanding Advising.
 Additionally, he was recognized by the American Society for Engineering Education (ASEE) as a runner-up for best conference paper in 2012.

 Academic Coordinator, UF Innovation Academy

-Lucy Andolina received her Bachelor’s in Psychology from Saint Leo University and earned her Master’s degree in Psychology from the University of North Florida.
+Lucy Searcy received her Bachelor’s in Psychology from Saint Leo University and earned her Master’s degree in Psychology from the University of North Florida.
 Prior to emerging herself in the field of Academic Advising, Lucy conducted research on processes of relationship development, maintenance, dissolution, and inter-partner communication.
 She also worked on several university-wide retention and graduation projects at the University of North Florida and Georgia State University that helped identify barriers to student success.
 Given her extensive background in psychological and educational research, she understands and embraces the developmental trajectory of learning.